impress-org/Give-Form-Countdown/readme.txt

 If you are a free Give user and have a general question about Give, submit a ticket here.

-Otherwise, if your question is specific to Give Donation Duration we're happy to answer your questions [here](https://wordpress.org/support/plugin/give-donation-duration).
+Otherwise, if your question is specific to Give Form Countdown we're happy to answer your questions [here](https://wordpress.org/support/plugin/give-form-countdown).

 = I have a feature request, or would like to contribute to this plugin.
-Where can I do that? = Give Donation Duration is hosted publicly on Github.
-We'd love your feedback and suggestions [there](https://github.com/WordImpress/Give-Donation-Duration/issues).
+Where can I do that? = Give Form Countdown is hosted publicly on Github.
+We'd love your feedback and suggestions [there](https://github.com/WordImpress/Give-Form-Countdown/issues).

 == Screenshots ==

-1. The Donation Duration form edit settings.
+1. The Form Countdown form edit settings.
 2. The countdown clock at the top of the donation form
 3. A custom Duration Achieved message shown replacing your donation form.